Lightspeed POS (NYSE:LSPD) Sees Large Volume Increase

-Lightspeed POS Inc. (NYSE:LSPD – Get Rating) shares saw an uptick in trading volume on Monday .
-176,551 shares traded hands during mid-day trading, a decline of 88% from the previous session’s volume of 1,477,126 shares.The stock last traded at $29.73 and had previously closed at $29.06.
+Lightspeed POS Inc. (NYSE:LSPD – Get Rating) shares saw strong trading volume on Monday .
+52,145 shares traded hands during trading, a decline of 96% from the previous session’s volume of 1,459,143 shares.The stock last traded at $28.90 and had previously closed at $29.00.

-Several research firms recently issued reports on LSPD.
-Raymond James reduced their price objective on shares of Lightspeed POS from $110.00 to $68.00 in a research note on Thursday, February 3rd.
-KeyCorp reduced their price objective on shares of Lightspeed POS from $100.00 to $40.00 and set an “overweight” rating for the company in a research note on Tuesday, January 25th.
-Sumitomo Mitsui Financial Group reduced their price objective on shares of Lightspeed POS from $90.00 to $80.00 and set a “neutral” rating for the company in a research note on Wednesday, November 24th.
-Piper Sandler dropped their target price on shares of Lightspeed POS from $70.00 to $54.00 and set an “overweight” rating on the stock in a report on Friday, February 4th.
-Finally, Truist Financial dropped their target price on shares of Lightspeed POS from $75.00 to $60.00 in a report on Friday, February 4th.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and eleven have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average target price of $76.87.
+Several equities analysts have recently issued reports on the company.
+Raymond James cut their price target on Lightspeed POS from $110.00 to $68.00 in a research note on Thursday, February 3rd.
+Morgan Stanley dropped their price objective on Lightspeed POS from $54.00 to $44.00 and set an “equal weight” rating for the company in a report on Friday, January 28th.
+KeyCorp dropped their price objective on Lightspeed POS from $100.00 to $40.00 and set an “overweight” rating for the company in a report on Tuesday, January 25th.
+Truist Financial dropped their price objective on Lightspeed POS from $75.00 to $60.00 in a report on Friday, February 4th.
+Finally, Barclays dropped their price objective on Lightspeed POS from $57.00 to $50.00 and set an “overweight” rating for the company in a report on Friday, February 4th.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating and eleven have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus price target of $76.87.

 Lightspeed POS Company Profile (NYSE:LSPD)